Web Development

 Conclusion

-GitLab gives you the tools — vulnerability scanning, GPG signing, RBAC, secrets management — but they only protect your pipeline if you actually configure and maintain them.
+GitLab ships vulnerability scanning, GPG signing, RBAC, and secrets management out of the box.
+None of it protects your pipeline unless you actually configure and maintain it.
 Start with the highest-impact controls: protect your secrets, enforce least privilege access, and enable dependency scanning.
-Then build out from there.
-Threat patterns change, so your pipeline security review should be a regular practice, not a one-time setup task.
+Then build from there.
+Threat patterns change.
+Make pipeline security review a recurring practice, not a one-time setup task.

 CI/CD securityDevOps securityGitLab best practicesSecure CI/CD workflows